aidapsibr/scarletlock/README.md

-# scarletlock
+# ScarletLock

-A C# implementation of the Redis Redlock algorithm for Distributed Lock Management (DLM).
+ScarletLock is a .NET implementation of the RedLock algorithm that can work with Redis as well as other data-stores by implementing a simple interface.